 Amounts paid for personal services rendered by personnel who are not on the payroll of the school district, and other services which the school district may purchase.
 Examples include but are not limited to legal fees, maintenance agreements, utilities, and tuition paid for students attending other school districts, including open enrollment and community schools.
 The new state aid funding formula (a.k.a.
-Fair School Funding Formula) eliminated the deductions for community schools and scholarships which were heretofore reported within this line.
-An approximate \$200 million drop in expenditures for FY22, this change dramatically reduced the expected purchased services expenditures as well as the percentage composition of total expenditures; the percent expended on total personnel increased to 85% from 65% and the percent expended on this line dropped to 8% from 26%.
+Fair School Funding Formula)

+eliminated the deductions for community schools and scholarships which were heretofore reported within this line.
+This led to an approximate \$200 million drop in expenditures for FY22, this change dramatically reduced the expected purchased services expenditures as well as the percentage composition of total expenditures.